logos-co/nomos-specs/carnot/spec.md

     * For leader: returns if the number of distinct voters for a block is 2/3 + 1 for both children committees of root committee and overall 2/3 + 1

 * `morethanSsupermajority(votes)`: returns if the number of distinctive signers of votes for a block is is more than the threshold: TODO
-* `parent_committe`: return the parent committee of the participant executing the function withing the committee tree overlay.
+* `parent_committee`: return the parent committee of the participant executing the function withing the committee tree overlay.
 Result is undefined if called from a participant in the root committee.
 * `oblivious_adjacent_committees()`: returns the committees from which a node has not received the timeout_qc.

 <!-- #####Supermajority of child votes is 2/3 +1 votes from members of child committees